phenobarbital/proxylists/README.md

  * hidemy.name
  * proxydb.net

-can retrieve the list by provider or from all of them using the "get_proxies()" method.
+can retrieve a list of IPs by provider or from all of them using the "get_proxies()" method.

 ### Download

-The list can be tabulated (one proxy by line, to save on .txt, csv, etc) or a dictionary.
+The list can be tabulated (one proxy by line, to save on .txt, csv, etc) or a python dictionary.

 ## Usage